IABTechLab/uid2-client-java/README.md

    `private final PublisherUid2Client publisherUid2Client = new PublisherUid2Client(UID2_BASE_URL, UID2_API_KEY, UID2_SECRET_KEY);`

-2. When the user has authenticated, and has authorized the creation of a UID2, call a function that takes the user's email address or phone number as input and generates an `IdentityTokens` object.
+2. When the user has authenticated, and has authorized the creation of a UID2, call a function that takes the user's email address or phone number as input and generates a `TokenGenerateResponse` object.
 The following example uses an email address:

-   `IdentityTokens identity = publisherUid2Client.generateToken(TokenGenerateInput.fromEmail(emailAddress));`
+   `TokenGenerateResponse tokenGenerateResponse = publisherUid2Client.generateTokenResponse(TokenGenerateInput.fromEmail(emailAddress).doNotGenerateTokensForOptedOut());`

 #### Standard Integration